ncsa/Nightingale_real/docs/source/accessing_ng.rst

 |  ssh <username>@ngale-bastion-1.ncsa.illinois.edu  |
 +----------------------------------------------------+

 where <username> is the username you created for your NCSA identity.
-After entering the ssh command, you will be prompted to enter your password.
+After entering the ssh command, you will be prompted to enter your password followed by a prompt to send a push to the Duo app.
+You may then enter the SSH command using the hostname of your login node.

 **Link to SSH tools**